OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-insert.md

 ---
 title: Insert ranges using the Excel JavaScript API
-description: ''
-ms.date: 03/26/2021
+description: 'Learn how to insert a range of cells with the Excel JavaScript API.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API
+# Insert a range of cells using the Excel JavaScript API

-## Insert a range of cells

 The following code sample inserts a range of cells in location **B4:E4** and shifts other cells down to provide space for the new cells.